Pesticide Applicator Continuing Education

 This course bundle contains 2 CEUs of core credits and 2 CEUs of Lawn & Ornamental credits for JF Lawn, LL, and LC that focus on common turf pests and IPM.
 Please click on course details for a list of courses.

-When pesticide applications become necessary for good turf management, it's important to understand how the application equipment works and how to properly calibrate the equipment.
-This course will provide turf managers with an understanding of the most common types of equipment used for pesticide applications on turf and how to properly calibrate the equipment.
+This course provides turf managers with an understanding of the most common types of equipment used for pesticide applications on turf and how to properly calibrate the equipment.

 Pest management of ornamental plants involves multiple steps from growing a healthy plant that is more resistant to pest damage to correctly identifying the problem when present.
 This course will cover the most common pests of ornamental plants.